Bartolomé de las Casas

 Travelling back to Spain to recruit more missionaries, he continued lobbying for the abolition of the encomienda, gaining an important victory by the passage of the New Laws in 1542.
 He was appointed Bishop of Chiapas, but served only for a short time before he was forced to return to Spain because of resistance to the New Laws by the encomenderos, and conflicts with Spanish settlers because of his pro-Indian policies and activist religious stance.
 He served in the Spanish court for the remainder of his life; there he held great influence over Indies-related issues.
 In 1550, he participated in the Valladolid debate, in which Juan Ginés de Sepúlveda argued that the Indians were less than human, and required Spanish masters to become civilized.
 Las Casas maintained that they were fully human, and that forcefully subjugating them was unjustifiable.

 Las Casas spent 50 years of his life actively fighting slavery and the colonial abuse of Indigenous peoples, especially by trying to convince the Spanish court to adopt a more humane policy of colonization.
-Although he did not completely succeed in changing Spanish views on colonization, his efforts did result in improvement of the legal status of the natives, and in an increased colonial focus on the ethics of colonialism.
+Although he did not completely succeed in changing Spanish views on colonization, his efforts did result in improvement of the legal status of the Natives, and in an increased colonial focus on the ethics of colonialism.

-Following his death in 1566, Las Casas was widely venerated as a holy figure, resulting in the opening of his cause for canonization in the Catholic Church.
+Following his death in 1566, Las Casas was widely venerated as a holy figure, resulting in the opening of his cause for beatification in the Catholic Church.